GoSadi Skill Levels

 Oftentimes, designers are asked about the skill level of their products.
-How many times has someone said, “I’m new, I can not make that”?
+How many times has someone said, “I’m new; I can’t make that!”?
 Then we, the designer, give them encouragement to make it by showing them the stitches they need to learn.
 As a designer, one thing we want to communicate to makers of our patterns, and our customers, is how they can achieve the look as it was designed.

-At gosadi, we have broken down pattern levels to help designers communicate to customers what skills are necessary to achieve the design look.
+At GoSadi, we have broken down pattern levels to help designers communicate to customers the skill level to achieve the design look.
 You can link to this page in your product listings and use it as a guide for your customers.

 The Craft Yarn Council guide on Skill Level is an excellent place to start, but we wanted to dive deeper to create a complete Guide to Skill Level that covers all of your potential customer questions!